binaryphile/kaizen/README.md

 is not empty

-&emsp;*Returns*: boolean false if `variable_name` is a blank string, if a string variable, or has elements, if an array or associative array.
+&emsp;*Returns*: boolean false if `variable_name` is a blank string, if a string variable, or has elements, if an array or associative<br/>&emsp; array.
 Also returns false if `variable_name` is not set.

 &emsp;Has the same semantics as the `[[ -n ]]` test